JohnAstli/Statistics-1/README.md

 # Create a directory. cd into it (e.g. c:\users\admin\workspace)

-\code {git init}        --> this will create a hidden directory named .git inside the folder you're working
+>git init        --> this will create a hidden directory named .git inside the folder you're working

-git config user.name "your_name_goes_here"
+>git config user.name "your_name_goes_here"

 git config user.email "your_email_goes_here"